sliit-foss/zero2hero/docs/React/Forms-with-React-Hooks.md

 . . .
 ````

 So, to pass the de-structured array to each prop, the `value` property will receive `activeScore` since it holds the value selected by the user for active score.
-To ensure that the `activeScor`e will preserved when the page re-renders, the `onChange` property will receive `setActiveScore` because each time the user changes the value of Select, the new value will have to be updated in the `activeScore` state holder, and `setActiveScore` contains the reference to the function that does that.
+To ensure that the `activeScor`e will preserve when the page re-renders, the `onChange` property will receive `setActiveScore` because each time the user changes the value of Select, the new value will have to be updated in the `activeScore` state holder, and `setActiveScore` contains the reference to the function that does that.

-But the each time the field is changed, an event object will be returned, which will contain the value of the `value` property of the `<MenuItem>` that the user has picked from the Select.
+But each time the field is changed, an event object will be returned, which will contain the value of the `value` property of the `<MenuItem>` that the user has picked from the Select.
 This is the value that should be passed into `setActiveScore` and to extract this value, the `onChange` will be defined as
 ```js
 (e) => setActiveScore(e.target.value)
 ```